cloudant-labs/couchdyno/README_couchdyno.md

  * `./build.sh` :
    - Creates a local virtualenv environment ./venv
    - Installs requirements
-   - Installs dyno scripts in ./venv/bin
+   - Installs couchdyno scripts in ./venv/bin

- * `./venv/bin/dyno-setup [options...]
+ * `./venv/bin/couchdyno-setup [options...]
 DB` to set up

- * `./venv/bin/dyno-execute DB` to execute one update cycle (or use with cron to run periodically, see section below)
+ * `./venv/bin/couchdyno-execute DB` to execute one update cycle (or use with cron to run periodically, see section below)

- * `./venv/bin/dyno-info DB` to inspect latest stats
+ * `./venv/bin/couchdyno-info DB` to inspect latest stats

 Note: DB can include username and password

-dyno-setup : sets up a database, and records a few parameters in it such as:
+couchdyno-setup : sets up a database, and records a few parameters in it such as:

   * -t | --total : total number of documents, i.e. how many test